 Back to questions

-Assume you are given the tables below about Facebook pages and page likes.
-Write a query to return the page IDs of all the Facebook pages that don't have any likes.
-The output should be in ascending order.
+Write a query to return the IDs of the Facebook pages which do not possess any likes.
+The output should be sorted in ascending order.

 |20701||Tips for Data Analysts|